ANYCUBIC-3D/AnycubicSlicer_Prusa/README.md

 ## AnycubicSlicer

+AnycubicSlicer is an open-source, easy-to-use slicing software for FDM 3D printing.
+It makes 3D printing easier with reliable slicing algorithms and simplified workflow.

 AnycubicSlicer is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.

 ### What are AnycubicSlicer's new features?